Calyxium/Calyxium/README.md

 ## License

-Plutonium is licensed under the GNUv2 License.
+Plutonium is licensed under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for more details.